 Test Kitchen Tip: If you have another method for canning, feel free to use it with this recipe.
-Shannon prefers steam canning over water bath canning, especially when working with a large volume.
+Shannon prefers this aluminum steam canner from Victorio ($39) over water bath canning, especially when working with a large volume.
 Just be sure to sure to double-check that your method results in a food-safe seal.

 Step 7: Store or enjoy!

 Store your sealed jars of sauce in a cool, dry place, like a cabinet or in your basement.
 Or, serve right away with chicken parmesan, lasagna or any number of Italian dishes.

 Test Kitchen Tip: Since the sauce is separated into 24-oz. canning jars, you can easily swap this sauce into any recipe that calls for a store-bought jar, since they’re the same size.